radwan503/radwan503/README.md

 ##### EXPERIENCE

 -**TigerIT** Bangladesh Limited.
-   - Produced stunning visual elements of web applications by translating into code.
+   - Implemented websites, mobile applications, and management system from concept through deployment.
+   - Collaborating closely with the team to support projects during all phases of delivery.
-   - building, testing, maintaining and supporting large applications.
+   - Building, testing, maintaining and supporting large applications.
-   - Documented work and communicate issues when they arise.
+   - Building websites and apps that are responsive and usable.
+   - Maintaining an organized workflow using a project management tool (like GitLab).
+   - Communicating technical issues in an understandable manner to the team and clients.
+   - Identifying innovative ideas and proof of concepts according to project requirements.
+   - Testing to identify bugs and technical issues before and after deploying.

 -**Antooba** Corp.
-   - HTML, CSS coding of front-end interfaces - including cross-browser support and unit testing to ensure quality work.
-   - Develops and maintains custom CSS frameworks.
-   - Front end development and testing.
+   - Bringing mock-ups to life using HTML, CSS, JavaScript
+   - Standardized all output with a new, responsive, desktop-first approach and strategy.
+   - Assessed UX and UI designs for technical feasibility.
+   - Collaborated with product team members to implement new feature developments.

 ##### PROGRAMMING LANGUAGE